Estradiol use while Breastfeeding

 Summary of Use during Lactation

 Limited information on the use of estradiol during breastfeeding indicates that the route of administration and dosage form have influences on the amount transferred into breastmilk.
 Vaginal administration results in measurable amounts in milk, but transdermal patches do not.
-Maternal doses of up to 100 mcg daily transdermally produce low levels in milk and would not be expected to cause any adverse effects in breastfed infants.
+Maternal doses of up to 200 mcg daily transdermally do not increase estradiol or estriol in breastfed infants or cause any adverse effects in breastfed infants.
 Vaginal administration results in unpredictable peak times for estradiol in breastmilk, so timing of the dose with respect to breastfeeding is probably not useful.

 A case report of inadequate milk production and inadequate infant weight gain was possibly caused by transdermal estradiol initiated on the first day postpartum, but 2 small studies found no such effect when the drug was initiated after lactation was well established.

 Maternal Levels.
 Six women who were 6 or more months postpartum were given a vaginal suppository containing 50 or 100 mg of estradiol.
 In 3 of the 6 women, peak milk levels occurred 3 hours after the dose.
 In 2 others, the peak level occurred 7 hours after the dose and in the sixth, the peak occurred 11 hours after the dose.
 Peak milk levels were about 100 ng/L in 4 women, in one it was 300 ng/L and in the sixth, it was 1000 ng/L.